HounDHeaveN/Project-NIC-2024/README.md

 This an API backend project of Document Framework System using Java Springboot.
-Using this API users can register and store their clientDocuments & also they can view or retrieve the clientDocument and also review it.
+Using this API, all the functionalities of Document Service is done.